xmarva/xmarva/README.md

 # 👋 Hi, I’m Eva

 I'm an AI Engineer and Researcher with a current focus on **Computer Vision** and **Generative AI**. \
-Learn more about my projects and my approach to AI on my [personal website](https://xmarva.github.io).
+Learn more about my approach to AI and work experience on my [personal website](https://xmarva.github.io).

 ## 🧠 My Work Principles